Turbo Takeaways

 Healthcare Expenses

-While some of your healthcare needs may be covered by Medicare and long-term care (LTC) insurance (if you have purchased LTC coverage), you’ll have to account for out-of-pocket costs for assistance services you may need as you get older, such as in-home care services, caregivers, and home health aides.
+While some of your healthcare needs may be covered by Medicare and long-term care (LTC) insurance (if you have purchased LTC coverage), out-of-pocket costs can still add up.
+You'll need to plan for expenses like in-home care services, caregivers, and home health aides as you age.

 Inflation

 Location is also an important factor to consider when planning for retirement.
-The cost of living, as well as income and property tax rates, can vary depending on the city, county, and state in which you live, so where you plan to retire will also impact when you retire and how much money you need to save for retirement.
+The cost of living, as well as income and property tax rates, can vary depending on the city, county, and state in which you live.
+Where you plan to retire will also impact when you retire and how much money you need to save for retirement.

 How To Calculate How Much Money You Need in Retirement